Laos country brief

 More than 12,000 people in the Australian community identify themselves as having Lao ancestry and close to 10,000 were born in Laos.
 In 2014, 206 Lao students started studying in Australian education institutions.
 In 2015 there were 2,200 short-term arrivals from Laos and 7,800 Australians visited Laos.
 In 2015-16, Australia will provide an estimated $44.8 million in official development assistance to Laos.

 Australia is one of only two countries that have a regular bilateral human rights dialogue with Laos.
 The dialogue provides a forum for open and constructive discussion of human rights issues of interest to both countries.
 The fourth dialogue was held in March 2015 in Canberra.
 Previous dialogues took place in 2006, 2009 and 2012.
 To underpin this bilateral dialogue, the Australian Government provides support for capacity building under a Human Rights Technical Cooperation Program.

 Trade and investment

-Australia's total merchandise trade with Laos stood at $92 million in 2013, with Australian goods exports to Laos valued at $39 million.
-Major Australian exports included pumps for liquids and parts, taps, valves, civil engineering equipment and parts.
-During 2013, merchandise imports from Laos, dominated by gold and coffee, totalled $52 million.
+Australia's total merchandise trade with Laos stood at $35 million in 2014-15, with Australian goods exports to Laos valued at $31 million.
+Major Australian exports included pumps for liquids and pump parts, taps, valves, civil engineering equipment and parts.
+During 2014-15, merchandise imports from Laos, dominated by clothing and jewellery, totalled $4 million.

 Australia and Laos are parties to the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) which entered into force on 1 January 2010 in Australia and 1 January 2011 in Laos.